-For the rest of my life, I consider J.K.
+For the rest of my life, I will consider J.K.
 Rowling the greatest author that has ever lived.
-I don't make that statement lightly.
-I do so for many reasons, including how well written the books were, and how sfully and sneakily J.K. planted clues throughout all the books.
+I don’t make that statement lightly.
+I do so for many reasons, including how well written the books were, and how skillfully and sneakily J.K. planted clues throughout all the books.

 Throughout the course of the latest Harry Potter movie, we follow along with the final year of the relationship between Harry and Dumbledore.
 I must admit, I was a great fan of Richard Harris’ Dumbledore, and Michael Gambon has taken some getting used to for me.
 But for me, in this his ultimate Dumbledore performance, I think Gambon has really finally captured Dumbledore, and really made me believe, once again, as Richard Harris had done, in the love and care that Dumbledore had for Harry in the books.
 Just in time for him to be taken from us, again, unfortunately.

-As I wrote originally on this site 4 years ago, as Harry so poignantly reminded us upon Scrimgeour's insistance that Dumbledore was :
+As I wrote originally on this site 4 years ago, as Harry so poignantly reminded us upon Scrimgeour’s insistance that Dumbledore was dead: